tarikh03/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Click for more information about the [Owner TDM Permission Group](02_tdm_gui_user_types.md#owner).

-#### How Do I Add or Remove Environment Owners To or From an Environment?
+#### How Do I Add or Remove Environment Owners to or from an Environment?

-- Click Environment Owners and select a user from the list.
+- Click Environment Owners and select a user from the list or type the user name.

-- Click Environment Owners again and select another user from the list to set an additional environment owner.
+- Click Environment Owners again and select another user from the list or type the user name to set an additional environment owner.

 - Click the X on an environment owner/s username to remove them from the environment: